Kukutou-Mikiya/caml/caml-mimic-master/README.md

 ## Saved models

 To directly reproduce the results in our report, first run the data processing steps above.
 We provide our pre-trained models for ablation experiment A and B in the report Section 5.3 , and our improved model in the report Section 5.4.
 They are saved as `model.pth` in their respective directories(like `predictions\improved_model_in_Section_5.4`).
-We also provide an `evaluate_model.sh` script to reproduce our results from the models.
+We provide an `evaluate_model.sh` script to reproduce our results from the models.

 ## Training a new model